 Regulated firms are outsourcing activities and services to both intragroup entities and to third party OSPs.
 Data indicates that the split between service arrangements outsourced to intragroup versus third party OSPs, is roughly 50/50.
-The evolving operating landscape in the 15 is the median number of outsourced service arrangments per regulated firm 40% of regulated firms are planning further outsourcing activity in the next 12-18 months context of Brexit is likely to involve a substantial level of intragroup outsourcing as firms seeking to become authorised in Ireland look to outsource to existing group entities located in the UK.
+The evolving operating landscape in the context of Brexit is likely to involve a substantial level of intragroup outsourcing as firms seeking to become authorised in Ireland look to outsource to existing group entities located in the UK.
 The Central Bank acknowledges that it can be easier for intragroup outsourcing arrangements to be extended, refined, or adapted to changing needs when compared to third party OSP arrangements and that regulated firms may be able to exercise more control or influence in respect of the management of intragroup outsourcing arrangements; although the opposite may also be the case.
 However, while the risks associated with both intragroup and third party outsourcing are predominantly the same, intragroup outsourcing also presents unique risks.
 The Central Bank expects regulated firms to ensure that, in all cases, arrangements are appropriately recorded, understood, monitored and managed.
-Intragroup outsourcing is not necessarily less risky than outsourcing to an entity outsourcing are subject to the same supervisory expectations detailed in this paper.
+Intragroup outsourcing is not necessarily less risky than outsourcing to an entity outside the group and it is important for regulated firms to note that intragroup outsourcing and third party outsourcing are subject to the same supervisory expectations detailed in this paper.